From a single idea, to a global organisation, ORCHA is on a mission to unlock the power of digital health

 “By working with ORCHA to create an online platform of apps that are safe for our young people to use, we know that we can encourage more young people to reach out for help, and, therefore, we can save more young lives.”

-– Lisa Roxby, Papyrus Prevention of Young Suicide
+– Lisa Roxby, Papyrus, the UK Charity for the Prevention of Young Suicide

 What our clients say

 “ORCHA powers our health app library.
 They help us to break down the barriers and mitigate issues around digital health.
 Thanks to ORCHA, we are building the trust with clinical teams and have put in place the tools and governance they need.”

 – Crystal Dennis, Interim Lead for Public Facing Digital Health Services, Our Dorset Digital